A relatively new option in the portable computer world, ultrabooks combine sleek and stylish designs with high end functionality.

 This particular model is the baseline for what you should expect from any slim and lightweight device.

-Due to the extremely thin bezel design, ASUS managed to fit a 15-inch diagonal screen into a 14 inch frame.
-At 3.7 pounds and well under an inch thick, this is much lighter than your typical work or school laptop.
+Due to the extremely thin bezel design, ASUS managed to fit a 16-inch diagonal screen into a 15 inch frame.
+At 3.97 pounds and well under an inch thick, this is much lighter than your typical work or school laptop.

-The HP Spectre essentially doubles the specs from the Lenovo Yoga contender listed above, and is even thinner!
+The HP Spectre essentially doubles the specs from the Lenovo Yoga contender listed above (with the exception of RAM), and is even thinner!

 You pay a premium for those specs, however.
 You won’t find this model anywhere close to under the $1,000 mark.